 Dolly Parton "Heartsongs: Live From Home" (Columbia Records, 1994)

 Her career at a commercial nadir, Dolly hosted this concert album, recorded over a couple of nights in her own theme park, Dollywood.
 It's a pleasant, if perfunctory, set of sentimental oldies, mixing her old hits like "Apple Jack," "Coat Of Many Colors" and "To Daddy," along with standards such as "Wayfaring Stranger" and "What A Friend We Have In Jesus."
 Lotsa swell guest stars, such as Alison Krauss, Rhonda Vincent, Carl Jackson, Jerry Douglas, Ronnie & Robbie McCoury (and others in the orbit of the professional bluegrass scene), as well as twangmeister David Lindley and the Irish trad band Altan, who provide the backing on a superlative version of "Barbara Allen."
-It's not an electrifying (or overly surprising) album, but it's quite nice, and reasonably down-home, considering how "pop" Parton had once been.
+It's not an electrifying (or overly surprising) album, but it's quite nice, and reasonably down-home, considering how "pop" Parton had once sounded.
 Worth checking out.

 Dolly Parton "Something Special" (Columbia Records, 1995)